 Learning from Diversity: An Innovation in Inclusive Engagement

-Monthly, EMPaCT collaborates with project implementers in the healthcare system (EMPaCT Impact Partners) to help them identify tangible ways to advance health equity within their work.
+Every month, EMPaCT collaborates with project implementers working in the Canadian healthcare system to help them enhance the inclusivity of their work and to identify tangible ways to advance health equity within the scope of their project.

 Who consults with EMPaCT?

-EMPaCT works with project implementers (EMPaCT Impact Partners) seeking to learn from people with diverse lived experiences, enhance the inclusivity of their work and reduce health inequities.
+EMPaCT works with project implementers (EMPaCT Impact Partners) who are motivated to learn from people with diverse lived experiences, enhance the inclusivity of their work, and reduce health inequities.

 Impact Partners include: